Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    An example of a media ingest protocol
    is the ingest part of Microsoft Smooth
    Streaming protocol [=MS-SSTR=].
 This protocol
-   connects live encoders to the Microsoft Smooth
-   Streaming server and to the Microsoft Azure cloud.
+   connects live encoders/ingest sources to the Microsoft Smooth Streaming server and to the Microsoft Azure cloud.
    This protocol has shown to be robust, flexible and
    easy to implement in live encoders.
 In addition it
    provided features for high availability and